fission/fission/README.md

 Fission maintains a pool of "warm" containers that each contain a small dynamic loader.
 When a function is first called, i.e. "cold-started", a running container is chosen and the function is loaded.
-This pool is what makes Fission fast: cold-start latencies are typically about 100msec.
+This pool is whatthat makes Fission fast: cold-start latencies are typically about 100msec.

 ## Kubernetes is the right place for Serverless